Román Corfas

 Biography

 After majoring in neuroscience at Oberlin College, I joined the laboratory of Dr. Leslie Vosshall at Rockefeller University for my Ph.D.
 In the Vosshall lab, I studied how mosquitoes use thermosensors and search strategies to 'heat-seek' towards warm-blooded host.
 Next, as a postdoc in the laboratory of Dr. Michael Dickinson at Caltech, I investigated neural and behavioral mechanisms of path integration and navigation in the fly, Drosophila melanogaster.
 During my time as a graduate and postdoctoral researcher, I became increasingly drawn to teaching and mentorship.
-Since joining the University of Texas at Austin in 2021, I have turned my attention entirely to neuroscience pedagogy.
-As an Instructional Faculty and Neuroscience Educational Fellow, I am teaching introductory courses for neuroscience majors, and working with the Neuroscience Department to develop and redesign our undergraduate curriculum.

 Publications